-The programme provides a package of services facilities like:
+The program provides a package of services facilities like:

-x) Convergence of other supportive services like water, sanitation, etc.
+x) The convergence of other supportive services like water, sanitation, etc.

 She undergoes 3 months of training in child development, immunization, personal hygiene, environmental sanitation, breastfeeding.
 Ante-natal care, treatment of minor ailments and recognition of ‘at risk’ children.
 She gets a small honorarium as an incentive.